wpbSabi/wpbSabi/README.md

 ## Welcome - Check out my repositories:
-- My most recent project is a [sustainable supply chain template](https://github.com/wpbSabi/sustainable_supply_chain_template) which utilizes geocoding,  geospatial calculations, mapping with folium, and sustainability metrics to create a supply chain template that accounts for both transportation and facility greenhouse gas emissions (rather than only one or the other).
+- My most recent project was a [sustainable supply chain template](https://github.com/wpbSabi/sustainable_supply_chain_template) which utilizes geocoding,  geospatial calculations, mapping with folium, and sustainability metrics to create a supply chain template that accounts for both transportation and facility greenhouse gas emissions (rather than only one or the other).
 - The Python Optimization repo includes supply chain models and other optimization models
   - [Oregon Districts](https://github.com/wpbSabi/python_optimization/tree/main/oregon_districts) is a project in anticipation of 2020 Census data with an accompanying [article](https://towardsdatascience.com/how-to-draw-congressional-districts-in-python-with-linear-programming-b1e33c80bc52)
   - [Seasonal Inventory](https://github.com/wpbSabi/python_optimization/tree/main/seasonal_inventory) is a multi-period inventory model with capacity constraints